antonylima/calculator/README.md

 **A simple, web-based calculator built with HTML, CSS, and JavaScript.**

-VanCalc is a straightforward https://github.com/antonylima/calculator.gitand intuitive calculator designed for everyday arithmetic.
+VanCalc is a straightforward https://github.com/antonylima/calculator.git and intuitive calculator designed for everyday arithmetic.
 It's a prime example of how foundationaTl web technologies can come together to create a functional and user-friendly application directly in your browser.
 Whether you need to quickly crunch some numbers or are exploring basic front-end development, VanCalc offers a clean interface and reliable performance.

 ## 🚀 Features
 https://github.com/antonylima/calculator.git